kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - Updated dialog for first HK-47 Encounter.
 - Removed looting MC's Armband from route since it doesn't grant us any bonuses.
 - Updated dialog during 'Ebon Hawk to Telos'; giving us +1 LSP (+1 more than previous iteration).
+- Updated Kreia dialog on 'Ebon Hawk to Telos'.
+- Alignment route is now exactly 50 shifts up to Visas.
 - Updated dialog for Telos Station fast travel terminals.
 - Added new Goto's Yacht route found by Ninko (saves ~1 minute).
 - Corrected a few incorrect dialog options throughout.